 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

 At the request of Brent Borough Council, we’re asking you to use your nearest local testing centre to avoid unnecessary travel across London on public transport.

 Testing is free and safe, and participation is entirely voluntary.
 The service is managed by highly skilled NHS Test and Trace professionals.
 If you do happen to test positive for COVID-19 and need to self-isolate, support is available from ICMP.
 Please also let us know as soon as possible using this short form.

-If you’re currently resident in Brent, you can access walk-through testing sites in Harlesden and Wembley.
-Book your test by calling 020 8937 4440 (the line is open from 9am to 5pm, seven days a week).
+ICMP students local to Brent can access testing at sites throughout the borough.
+Book your test by calling 020 8937 4440 (the line is open from 9am to 5pm, seven days a week) or using this form.

 Why we’re not supplying mass testing onsite at ICMP

 ICMP students are spread all across London.
 Our partner London borough Public Health Executives believe having students travel from their current locations to ICMP and back again using public transport, potentially on multiple occasions, poses an inappropriate risk to students and our ICMP community during this current lockdown.